Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Randomized Douglas-Rachford method

 \section{Randomized Douglas-Rachford method}

-In this section, we provide the randomized Douglas-Rachford (RDR) method for solving linear systems and analyze its convergence property.
-There are many possible generalizations of the classic DR iteration.
-In this section, we consider an even more universal setting of the DR method, called the extrapolated $r$-sets-DR method with the following iterative procedure
+In this section, we propose our randomized Douglas-Rachford method for solving linear systems and analyze its convergence property.
+Actually, for the canonical DR algorithm, there are a lot of modifications and relaxations in the literature.
+An important and useful one is the approach studied by Eckstein and Bertsekas \cite{Eck92}, known as the \emph{generalized Douglas-Rachford} (GDR) method

+It reduces to the DR method when $\alpha=\frac{1}{2}$.
+The significance of introducing the relaxation parameter $ \alpha $ is that, in general, the performance of the optimization algorithms can be practically accelerated under overrelaxation conditions ($ \alpha > \frac{1}{2} $)\cite{Str09,Nec19}.

+Based on the variants of the DR method for $ m$-sets condition discussed in Section \ref{sect:DR}, we consider a more universal setting of the DR method, called the extrapolated $r$-sets-DR method.
+At the $ k$-th iteration, the algorithm chooses $ r $ sets $ C_{j_{k_1}}, \ldots, C_{j_{k_r}} $ and updates $ x^{k} $ via

 where $\alpha\in(0,1)$ is the extrapolation or relaxation parameter.
-Recall that such an extension may fail to obtain a point in the intersection of $C_1,C_2,\ldots,C_m$.
-In this work, we will show that if the set $C_i$ is selected with probability proportional to $\|a_i\|^2_2$, then the method converges linearly in expectation.
+The criterion of the selection of the sets $ C_{j_{k_1}}, \cdots, C_{j_{k_r}} $ is where the randomization is adopted.
+We prove that if the set $C_i$ is selected with probability proportional to $\|a_i\|^2_2$, the method converges linearly in expectation.